-A. Penalties
+A. Consequences

-Students who are found to have violated the district's code of conduct may be subject to the following penalties, either alone or in combination.
+Students who are found to have demonstrated inappropriate behavior may be subject to the following interventions and consequences, either alone or in combination.

 - 1. Oral/verbal warning

 - 2. Written warning

 - 3. Written notification to parents or guardians

 - 4. Detention

 - 5. Suspension from transportation

 - 6. Suspension from athletic participation

 - 7. Suspension from social or extra-curricular activities

 - 8. Suspension from other privileges

 - 9. In-school suspension

 - 10. Removal from classroom by teacher

 - 11. Short-term (five days or less) suspension from school

 - 12. Long-term (more than five days) suspension from school

 - 13. Permanent suspension from school

 - 14. Restitution